Student Disciplinary Regulations (Code of Conduct)

 5.8.4 Sanctions in Administrative Hearings

 5.8.5 Notification of the Result of Administrative Hearings

 If the OSC Administrator determines the case is of Level 2 classification, it will be referred to the RSC Coordinator, if it involves a university housing issue; or to an OSC administrative hearing.
 For all cases the OSC Administrator has the discretion to refer the case to the SCHB for adjudication.
-The formal complaint will be sent to the student or student/campus organization at least four business days before the date of the hearing.
+The formal complaint will be sent to the student or student/campus organization at least seven (7) calendar days before the date of the hearing.